TypeScriptSystemVerilog/TSSV/README.md

 TSSV is a meta-HDL language written in TypeScript for creating highly parameterized and configurable synthesizable SystemVerilog components improving productivity of hardware designers.
-It is intended to serve a similar role as Chisel(Scala) but has a focus on trying to have a design paradigm and syntax that will be more familiar to a hardware design engineer familar with SystemVerilog.
+It is intended to serve a similar role as Chisel(Scala) but has a focus on trying to have a design paradigm and syntax that will be more familiar to a hardware design engineer familiar with SystemVerilog.

 ### Run the demo  (FIR Module)